Amjadadam1/SQL-project/README.md

 ##

-## Query no 4 Answers the quetsion what are the consumers demographics
+## Query no 4 Answers the question what are the consumer's demographics

 ``` sql
 SELECT